Training Dates: June 21-24, 2018

 There are a total of 18 seats available.

-Due to limited administrative resources, to promote efficiency and to make things easier for our volunteer Selection Committee members, we require that all applications be submitted electronically on the PAN web site.
+Due to limited administrative resources, to promote efficiency and to make things easier for our volunteer Selection Committee members, we ask that all applications be submitted on the PAN web site.

 By submitting an application, a person is indicating that they agree to the Code of Conduct as well as the Financial Guidelines. (see below)